knpuniversity/blog/phpstorm-live-templates.rst

 .. tip::

-    Check out our free tutorial - `PhpStorm LiveTemplates`_ - to see how to create live templates and use variables.
+    Check out our tutorial - `PhpStorm LiveTemplates`_ - to see how to create live templates and use variables.

 Most editors have a feature like this, and if you're not leveraging them, you're slowing yourself down.
+Seriously: taking a few minutes to get into these now could add up to a *lot* of hours saved in the future.
 The vim users at KnpLabs *love* this kind of stuff, and have published their own snippets (`docteurklein`_, `PedroTroller`_, `Einenlum`_).

-In our tutorial about live templates, we turn ``formhandle`` into a snippet that types about 10 lines of form-handling boilerplate code.
-And I started wondering: what are some other *awesome* live templates we should all be using?
+In our tutorial about live templates, we turn ``formhandle`` into a snippet that types about 10 *lines* of form-handling boilerplate code from 10 *characters* of text.
+So I started wondering: what are some other *awesome* live templates we should all be using?
 On Facebook, `someone asked`_ if these were shareable... and of course they are - just like all PhpStorm configuration.

 A Repository for Live Templates (and other Settings)
 ----------------------------------------------------

-Introducing a new repository to share useful PhpStorm settings (including live templates of course):
+So we created a repository to share useful PhpStorm settings (including live templates of course):

 https://github.com/knpuniversity/phpstorm-settings